 At December 31, 2018, as a result of an international restructuring, we were considering repatriating an additional \$2.1 billion, which was previously deemed indefinitely reinvested.
 As a result, we recorded an estimate for foreign withholding and state income tax expense of approximately \$11 million at December 31, 2018.
 During the three months ended June 30, 2019, we repatriated a portion of this as previously taxed income and return of capital.
-In June 2019, Treasury regulations were issued that would impact the U.S. taxability of the balance of the earnings associated with the international restructuring.
-As such, the Company has changed its assertion with respect to any additional earnings from this restructuring for the foreseeable future.
-Of the original \$2.1 billion under consideration, \$1.0 billion remains permanently reinvested.
+In addition, during the second quarter of 2019, Treasury regulations were issued that impacted the U.S. taxability of the balance of the earnings associated with the international restructuring.
+As such, the

+Company changed its assertion with respect to any additional earnings from this restructuring for the foreseeable future.
+Of the original \$2.1 billion under consideration, \$1.0 billion remains permanently reinvested at September 30, 2019.

 The Company records valuation allowances against net deferred tax assets based on whether it is more likely than not that the deferred tax assets will be realized.
-We have liabilities for uncertain tax positions under ASC 740 of \$49 million, excluding interest and penalties.
+We have liabilities for uncertain tax positions under ASC 740 of \$48 million, excluding interest and penalties.
 The Company believes the outcomes that are reasonably possible within the next 12 months may result in a reduction in the liability for uncertain tax positions of approximately \$1 million to \$3 million, excluding interest and penalties.